 Liberty Star Uranium & Metals Corp.
-(LBSR: OTCQB) is an Arizona-based mineral exploration company engaged in the acquisition and exploration of mineral properties in the states of Arizona and Alaska.
-Currently the company controls properties totaling approximately 26,011 acres (about 41 square miles) which are located over what management considers some of North America’s richest mineralized regions for copper, gold, silver, molybdenum (moly), and uranium.
+(LBSR: OTCQB) is an Arizona-based mineral exploration company engaged in the acquisition, exploration, and development of mineral properties in Arizona and the southwest USA.
+Currently the company controls properties which are located over what management considers some of North America’s richest mineralized regions for copper, gold, silver, molybdenum (moly), and uranium.

 The Tombstone Super Project (TSP) hosts Liberty Star’s premiere multi target property: Hay Mountain.
 The TSP initially consisted of 33 unpatented federal lode mining claims over a projected covered porphyry copper mineral center in Cochise County, Arizona.
 In 2011 and 2012 more USBLM claims and Arizona Mining Exploration Permits were added after Chief Geologist James Briscoe discovered a large multimodal anomaly over a large covered porphyry copper mineral center within the larger TSP area.
 Currently, the TSP including the Hay Mountain Project entails a 42 square mile area of interest.
 The entire claim area has undergone formal review by SRK Consulting.
 SRK produced three separate technical reports (technical reports per USSEC) which recommended further exploration for copper, gold, moly and other metals.
 In 2012 geochemical analysis revealed the presence of four of the seventeen rare earth elements.
 LBSR will undertake additional sampling and analysis of this surprising finding as soon as possible.
 Liberty Star contracted Geotech Ltd. to run ZTEM electro magnetic surveys over the TSP in 2013, starting with the Hay Mountain claim area.
 Final Draft submitted Dec 10,2013 .